 Are You Restricting Food?

 Sometimes it can be hard to recognize food restriction within yourself.
 Many parents believe they are doing the right thing, and aren’t sure of any other way to help their child.

 Check Your Intentions

 If you’re not sure you are restricting your child’s eating, it’s helpful to ask yourself, “What are my intentions when I limit second helpings/hide all sweets/buy diet products?”

-Understanding your underlying intentions or your worries will help you determine if you are simply trying to make sure everyone at the meal table gets a fair shake at each item on the table, or if you are ultimately trying to prevent your child from over-eating, control your child’s weight, or get him to eat what you want: the spinach.
+Understanding your underlying intentions and your worries will help you determine if you are simply trying to make sure everyone at the meal table gets a fair shake at each meal item, or if you are trying to prevent your child from over-eating, controlling his weight, or getting him to eat what you want: the spinach.